jluna0413/CultivAREmergent/docs/generated/README.md

 -   `get_available_parent_plants()`:
     -   Retrieves all plants that can be used as parent plants for cloning.
     -   Only living plants (status IDs 1, 2, 3) are considered valid parents.
-    -   Returns a `list` of dictionaries, each containing information about a parent plant (ID, name, strain, status, etc.).
+    -   Returns a `list` of dictionaries, each containing information about a parent plant (ID, name, cultivar, status, etc.).
 -   `create_clones(parent_id, clone_data_list, user_id)`:
     -   Creates multiple clone plants from a specified parent plant.
     -   `parent_id` (int): The ID of the parent plant.